-If you think your company can benefit from a formal leadership development program, read on to learn four of the most important steps you can take to get started.
+If you think your organization would benefit from creating a leadership development program, read on to learn four of the most important steps you can take to get started:

 1. Define your company’s leadership needs